While there is no free trial available, QuickBooks offers a 60-day money-back guarantee on all desktop software.

 - Distributing or manufacturing businesses: If you’re looking for accounting software that goes beyond what QuickBooks for Mac offers, check out Connected Core Accounting, which is available for both desktop and cloud-based use on a Mac.
 Connected Core supports precision inventory costing, multiple discount structures, multilocation inventory, and multiple currencies, which QuickBooks for Mac does not.

 |Low cost for robust set of features||Maximum of three licenses|

 |Supports both cash and accrual accounting||No multi-currency support|

 QuickBooks for Mac Pricing

-Intuit currently sells licenses for up to three users of QuickBooks for Mac.
-The license is good for three years, after which support is no longer available for the software.
+Intuit currently sells licenses for up to three users of QuickBooks for Mac at $399.99 per user.
+The license is good forever, but Intuit discontinues support of the software after three years.
 There is a 60-day guarantee, which promises that if you are not satisfied with the software, you can return it for a full refund.
-Here are the prices for each:

 Unlike QuickBooks Online and QuickBooks Desktop, QuickBooks for Mac doesn’t integrate with QuickBooks Payroll.
-You still have the option to purchase QuickBooks Payroll, and Pricing for QuickBooks Payroll starts at $45 per month.
+You still have the option to purchase QuickBooks Payroll, which starts at $45 per month.